AP Music Theory: Section II – free response

 The part-writing part of section II requires that the student—using knowledge of "eighteenth century composition guidelines" (as indicated on CollegeBoard's latest rubric and on the released 2003-2006 exams on AP Central), standard circle-of-fifths chord progressions, cadences, voicing, and part ranges—write a short two-part or four-part texture given starting pitch, key, time signature, and more information that varies with each question.
 Students may be given such frameworks as figured bass notation, a completed bass part, Roman numerals, or a completed soprano line.

 For questions with supplied figured bass notation and completed bass line, the student must write the Roman numeral notation of each chord and fill in the remaining tenor, alto, and soprano lines.
 For the question with the supplied Roman numeral notation, the student must write all four (SATB) parts of the texture.
 For the question with the supplied soprano line, the student must develop a chord progression based on the given soprano line and write only an accompanying bass part.

 The sight-singing part of the exam requires the student to analyze a given melodic line and perform the line as accurately as possible.
 Students perform two melodies, one at a time.
 The written starting pitch will be played, and the student will have 75 seconds to practice aloud any parts that he or she desires.
 Once the 75 seconds have elapsed, the student will have 60 seconds to perform the piece.
 Transposition of the key is allowed for voice comfort as stated on each year's directions.
 As with the melodic dictation part of the exam, one piece will generally be compound in meter and major in key, while the other will be simple in meter and minor in key.
-Students may sing the melody using solfège syllables, numbers, or any other syllable (la, ta, na, etc.).
+Students may sing the melody using solfège syllables, numbers, or any other neutral syllable (la, ta, na, etc.).